Here are the four tactics or concepts that I’ve found most useful:

 I still remember the goose bumps I got when I first came across a professional animal trainer and got to see her in action.
 I saw a monkey change his behavior over the course of a short training session, and I was hooked.
 As an ethologist interested in animal welfare, the implications were enormous – and it looked like great fun, too!

 I started reading.
-Attending courses, watching DVDs and discussing with like-minded people.
+Attending courses and training conferences, watching DVDs and discussing with like-minded people.
 Training animals myself.
 One of the greatest insights I have from these early exploratory days is this: as I learn from different people, their perspectives, theories and experience come together synergistically.

 They each give me their pieces of the puzzle, and then my brain fills in some of the blanks between neighboring pieces.
 I still don’t have all the pieces, and some of them are likely wrong, but still.